woossi0/suite/docs/usermanual/source/installation/aws/index.rst

 Starting/stopping services
 --------------------------

+.. todo:: Not verified as part of AWS Marketplace

 There are two system services used in the OpenGeo Suite:  **Apache Tomcat** (for GeoServer and all other webapps) and **PostgreSQL** (for PostGIS).
 While these services are started by default when the instance is instantiated, here are the commands to stop and start these services should it become necessary:

 For PostGIS:

 .. code-block:: console

-   service postgresql-8.4 stop
+   service postgresql-9.2 stop
-   service postgresql-8.4 start
+   service postgresql-9.2 start

 For Tomcat: